ischoegl/ctapp/README.md

-# cantera-mod
+# cantera-app

-This is a simple modification that adds a new version of a cython cdef'd class to cantera (adding clones of IdealGasFlow/BurnerFlame classes defined in cython).
+This is a simple modification that adds new C++ and cython cdef'd classes to cantera (adding clones of IdealGasFlow/BurnerFlame classes defined in cython, and a clone of IdealGasConstPressureReactor defined in C++).

 Note: this example requires a *complete* cantera installation (including headers), which typically requires compilation from source.
-The code was tested for the `cantera 2.4` branch.
+The code was tested for the `cantera 2.4` branch on ubuntu 18.04.

 ## Usage